Michelle-Brooks/AM_Movie_Guide/README.md

 *******************************************************************************

 We at Applebite Media hope you find this program useful and easy to use.
+Both sample image packages are needed to demo without getting a missing image box in the program.
+They are not needed if you clean the database of sample data.

 INSTALLATION: